The Complete HMO Property Investment Strategy For Landlords

 There are arguments for and against doing this.

 But, what I have found is that doing this helps to get rooms in my properties rented faster.

 Tenants want things simple after all.
-They don’t want to split utility bulls every month with other tenants whom they might not other wise speak to.
+They don't want to split utility bills every month with other tenants whom they might not otherwise speak to.